Cybersecurity

 04

-Monitoring language must stay conservative.
-The page can explain that alerting and readiness help teams notice and respond to issues, but it must not guarantee detection, compliance, containment, or recovery.
+Alerting and readiness can help teams notice and respond to issues.
+Exact monitoring coverage depends on the agreed scope and does not guarantee detection, compliance, containment, or recovery.

 • Alert review process